V-Sekai/manuals/prototypes/20230908-bendable-screen-generative-assistant.md

 In this diagram:
 - Cables (usb-c and others) must be compliant with the capture card
 - The 1080p+ monitor (set in portrait mode) connects to the HDMI capture card via DisplayPort or HDMI.
-- The HDMI capture card then connects to the Linux PopOS computer via HDMI.
+- The HDMI capture card then connects to the Linux computer via HDMI.
-- The keyboard and mouse are connected to the Linux PopOS computer via USB.
+- The keyboard and mouse are connected to the Linux computer via USB.

 ## The Upside